singchia/go-mapper/README.md

 ```
 {A, B, C, D} => {c, d}
 ```
-**solved!**
+**Solved!**

 ## Why redis
-* main reason, it's stable and fast.
+* Main reason, it's stable and fast.
-* it's hard to keep consistency when status changed, especially when requests come really fast.
+* It's hard to keep consistency when status changed, especially when requests come really fast.
-* if not using a back-end component, it wound be triky to implement a distrubuted system with CAP consideration. the atomic status changing requires much more codes and it may be not efficient.
+* If not using a back-end component, it wound be triky to implement a distrubuted system with CAP in consideration. the atomic status changing requires much more codes and it may be not efficient.
-* with redis **go-mapper** can scale out as wish, because all status were keeped in redis, **go-mapper** just proxy the status-changing requests to it.
+* With redis, **go-mapper** can scale out as wish, because all status were keeped in redis, **go-mapper** just proxy the status-changing requests to it.

 ## Installation
 If you don't have the Go development environment installed, visit the [Getting Started](https://golang.org/doc/install) document and follow the instructions.
 Once you're ready, execute the following command: